ajbanjara/Wireshark/Thrift.md

 The complete dissector is shared on GitLab [on armeria branch of EnigmaTriton/wireshark](https://gitlab.com/EnigmaTriton/wireshark/-/tree/armeria), with the history of commits following the process described below.

+:warning: The branch might still be written against Wireshark 3.6, keep in mind the [changes required for newer versions](#sub-dissector-fast-upgrade).

 A [capture file](/uploads/99d63eaf8a2780a1da96cb111267deea/anony-tcp-std.pcap) is available on [SampleCaptures](/SampleCaptures#thrift).

 #### Create Armeria plugin